Virtual Microscopy Core

-Patricia Warren is the manager of the Virtual Microscopy Core, and Brandi Bickford is the microscopy technician.
-She is available for consultations by appointment.
+Patricia Warren is the manager of the Virtual Microscopy Core, and Kristine Ali and Brandi Bickford are the microscopy technicians.
+Both are available for consultations by appointment.
 The scanners can be run 24/7.

 To see an example of the database and view sample images from the Virtual Microscopy Core, take a look at the Net Image Server.
 Log in using the credentials shown in the image below.
 Select SQL Authentication as Type, samples as User Name, Guest1 as Password and vmcdb as Database.
 Password is case sensitive.